College Admissions Guide: How to Apply to College

 There are many benefits to going to college, including personal growth, building critical thinking skills, preparation for a career and establishing a path to financial independence.

-The economic advantage to going to college is clear.
+The economic advantage to going to college is clear (see chart below).
 College graduates enjoy higher earnings and are less likely to be unemployed when compared to students who only have a high school diploma.
 After you graduate college, you will also have a wider range of professional opportunities available to you.

 When should I start preparing for college?